SeisSol/SeisSol/Documentation/compilation.rst

 ---------------

 1. Follow the instructions on :ref:`Configuration <Configuration>`.
-2. run SeisSol version of interest.
+2. Run SeisSol version of interest.
 To run the example:
-   :command:`./SeisSol_release_....
-PARAMETER.PAR`
+   :code:`./SeisSol_Release_.... parameter.par`

 Further information regarding meshing and parameter files etc. can be found in the documentation folder.
 See also :ref:`A first example <a_first_example>`.